 67 A 'critical activity' according to the Project Evaluation Review Technique (PERT) or Critical Path Analysis is an activity that must not be delayed, since delaying it would mean that the project cannot be completed in the time foreseen as other critical activities cannot start until it has been completed.

-68 Although it was planned to bring the equipment back, once the VTC at Al Qorna was completed.
+Back, once the VTC at Al Qorna was completed.